Menu Close

 “During the course of my 27 years in fitness, I’ve learned that generating strength and energy has more to do with food, hydration and daily activity than exercise – and in terms of weight loss, it has more to do with food portions than food types.

-The heaviest, most exhausted and least healthful I have ever been was in my early 20’s when I was living in NYC, teaching between 8-15 classes per week on top of several heavy weight-training sessions and eating nothing but massive portions of food to sustain that workload.
+The heaviest, most exhausted and least healthy I have ever been was in my early 20s when I was living in NYC, teaching between 8-15 classes per week on top of several heavy weight-training sessions and eating nothing but massive portions of food to sustain that workload.

-When people overtrain (as I was), you start eating not only to sustain your workout lifestyle, but also out of exhaustion because you feel funky when you burn out too much muscle sugar.
+When people overtrain (as I was), they start eating not only to sustain their workout lifestyle, but also out of exhaustion because you feel funky when you burn out too much muscle sugar.

 The result is that, even with all that training, you end up taking in more calories than you spend, plus you’re exhausted and stressed, which slows your metabolism as a matter of self-preservation.